vip306/IDS-Module1-alt3-New/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:fa7b6092fb
 ## 1. Mutate

-Data manipulation?
-Are you telling me to lie with my data?
-By no means!
-The term data manipulation refers to tasks that you perform to facilitate analysis on the data.
-In this chapter you will learn several helpful techniques that will allow you to *clean* and *wrangle* a dataset so that it becomes easier to use later on.
+The term 'data manipulation' refers to tasks that you perform to facilitate analysis on the data.
+In this chapter, you will learn several helpful techniques that will allow you to *clean* and *wrangle* a dataset, so that it becomes easier to use later on.

-For many of those tasks we will use the `dplyr` package, a versatile toolbox that expands upon `base R`.
+For many of those tasks, we will use the `dplyr` package, a versatile toolbox that expands upon `base R`.
 Many users find its syntax more intuitive when it comes to data manipulation tasks.

-So let's dive right in and explore one of the most useful `dplyr` functions.
+One of the most useful `dplyr` functions is `mutate`.
+It adds a new column to a dataframe.

-`mutate` essentially adds a new column to a dataframe.
-This is useful if we want to calculate a summary statistic of a variable, or combine two variables, without altering the original data.
+This is useful if you want to calculate a summary statistic of a variable, or combine two variables, without altering the original data.

+Consider this example: You have a dataset `fruits` with 2 columns `apples` and `oranges`.

+You want to add a third column `total` that is a sum of the existing 2 columns.

+You can use `mutate` to do this as follows:

+`fruits <- mutate(fruits, total = apples + oranges)`

-In this exercise, you will load in the `dplyr` package and add a new column to the `murders` dataset.
+For this exercise, the `dplyr` package is already loaded.
+You will add a new column `rate` to the `murders` dataset that is defined as `total/population * 100000`.

 *** =instructions
-* Calculate the "per-100.000" murder rate for each state.
+* Calculate the "per 100,000" murder rate for each state
 * By using `mutate`, add a column called `rate` containing this information to the `murders` dataframe.

 *** =hint